edbiomedai/.github/profile/README.md

  Using rigourous mathematical, statistical, machine-learning and causal inference frameworks, such as Targeted Learning, we work on

  1. Identifying causal molecular markers of disease in the UK biobank (e.g. genotype, expression, ...) (in collaboration with [Chris Ponting](https://www.ed.ac.uk/mrc-human-genetics-unit/research/ponting-group) and [Mark van der Laan](https://vanderlaan-lab.org/about/))
- 2. Identifying novel treatments using high-content, high-throughput screenings (in collaboration with [Neil Carragher](https://www.ed.ac.uk/cancer-centre/research/carragher-group))
+ 2. Identifying genetic perturbation effects in high-content, high-throughput screenings (in collaboration with [Chris Ponting](https://www.ed.ac.uk/mrc-human-genetics-unit/research/ponting-group)
  3. Pinpointing drivers and mutational competition in early liver cancer (in collaboration with [Luke Boulter](https://www.ed.ac.uk/mrc-human-genetics-unit/research/boulter-group))

 We believe in an open, collaborative approach to Science.